 University of Massachusetts Amherst

 Worried about how your children will be taken care of when you're at class?
 With this school, there is no need to be concerned.
-They offer a wide selection of babysitting services, both on and off campus.
-They also offer financial aid for mothers and programs that children and mothers can participate in together.
+It offers a wide selection of babysitting services, both on and off campus.
+UMass Amherst also offers financial aid for mothers and programs that children and mothers can participate in together.

 Being a single mom in college is tough, but St. Paul's makes it easier.
-They have a program called Single Parent Support System (SPSS) that involves a mentoring system to help mothers with the trials they will face.
+It has a program called Single Parent Support System (SPSS) that involves a mentoring system to help single mothers with the trials they will face.
 Childcare and tutorial services are also offered.
 But be sharp, because this college asks you attend full-time and maintain a 2.5 GPA to get the benefits.

 University of Minnesota - Twin Cities

 Are you pregnant but still want to go to college?
 University of Minnesota can help.
 It has a Child Development Center for new mothers or mothers-to-be.
 You can submit medical proof that you're pregnant, and then when you do have a baby, you can receive childcare as well as training on how to care for your new child.
 If you already have a baby, the university may still offer you care.
 But you will need to submit an application as soon as you can, since there is a waiting list for this program.

 Mills College - Oakland, CA